Welcome Robot Enthusiasts!

 wpe10.jpg (2143 bytes)

-On the TRCY message boards I often see questions about what should be studied or what degree should be pursued to have a career in the robotics field.
+On the TRCY message boards we often see questions about what should be studied or what degree should be pursued to have a career in the robotics field.

 Currently there are not many schools which offer a pure robotics degree.
 The study of robotics involves just about everything under the sun.
 Robotics is the art of duplicating functions or tasks that a human would do.
 To do that you need to understand: mechanics, electronics, computer design, programmable logic, software programming and the philosophy of cognitive science